TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/mqtt-clients/eclipse-paho/_index.md

 title: "Eclipse Paho"
 description: ""
 weight:
+aliases: [/integrations/mqtt-clients/eclipse-paho]
 ---

 [Eclipse Paho](https://www.eclipse.org/paho/) is an umbrella project on a mission to provide high quality implementations of tools and libraries for M2M communications.

+<!--more-->

 It covers MQTT client implementations in several programming languages such as Java, Python, Go, etc.

-<!--more-->

 Follow this guide to learn how to connect to {{% tts %}} MQTT Server, to receive and to send messages using the Eclipse Paho client.